Android-for-Python/Android-for-Python-Users/README.md

 # Introduction

-Python and Kivy are portable across operating systems because of POSIX, Python wheels, and pip.
-However Android is not POSIX compliant, wheels are not usually available for Android, and pip is not installed on Android.
+Python and Kivy are portable across operating systems because of [POSIX](https://en.wikipedia.org/wiki/POSIX), Python wheels, and pip.
+However Android is not POSIX-compliant, wheels are not usually available for Android, and pip is not installed on Android.
 Clearly many apps won't 'just work' on Android.
 The document is about porting a Kivy app to Android.

-For a well written app that only paints the screen, and does nothing else, building for Android will be 'push button'.
+For a simple, well-written app that only paints the screen, and does nothing else, building for Android will be 'push button'.
 One can for example build 'Hello World' with the default 'buildozer.spec' file.
 Of course this does not describe many apps.

 This document is not a substitute for Reading The Fine Manual [(RTFM)](https://en.wikipedia.org/wiki/RTFM).
 Your basic resources are [Buildozer](https://github.com/kivy/buildozer/tree/master/docs/source), [Python for Android](https://github.com/kivy/python-for-android/tree/develop/doc/source), and [Android](https://developer.android.com/guide).

-Python-for-Android is a truly amazing achievement, but there are some details to understand.
-The alternative is Java and the Android api, which has been shown to induce insanity in laboratory mice.
+Python-for-Android (p4a) is a truly amazing achievement, but there are some details to understand.
+The alternative is Java and the Android API, which has been shown to induce insanity in laboratory mice.

-Lastly this document is my understanding as of the date above.
+Finally, this document is my understanding as of the date above.
 I am not a developer in any of the Kivy sub projects (except for a few PRs).
-I have created a suite of [Android orientated examples](https://github.com/Android-for-Python/INDEX-of-Examples).
+I have created a suite of [Android oriented examples](https://github.com/Android-for-Python/INDEX-of-Examples).

-The document is guaranteed to be incomplete is some way, and may possibly be wrong in another way.
+The document is guaranteed to be incomplete in some way, and may possibly be wrong in other ways.
 But reading it will hopefully provide you with come context with which to read the official documentation and to experiment.
 Those two steps are the key to insight and understanding, which in turn is key to making your idea real.

 # Confidence and Competence